 Now accepting applications for 20–21 school-year classes!
 These classes will be offered through Bluebonnet Home Scholars Collaborative.
 Click on either class link below to find more information.

-Incorporating both report-style and descriptive writing, students will learn the structure and style of various essay formats and will produce original essays including integrated quotations, MLA in-text citations, and a properly formatted “Works Cited” page.
+In this class that incorporates both report-style and descriptive writing, students will learn the structure and style of various essay formats and will produce original essays including integrated quotations, MLA in-text citations, and properly formatted “Works Cited” page.
+An intensive overview of style elements will assist students in developing vivid vocabulary and sophisticated sentence variety.
+Throughout the course, students will gain an awareness of sentence structure and grammar that goes hand-in-hand with their growing ability to amplify and manipulate the parts of a sentence.
 In addition to basic report-style essays, students will learn a five-step process for developing a thoughtful thesis statement that interacts with the great conversation of ideas.
+By attending to sources and engaging in group discussion, students will be able to find their own voice as they search for the truth through their reading and writing.
 For more information click here.